nl3wanglab/PIE-Survey-App/README.md

 - ```bash
   cd {folder_location}
   ```
-  Activate the python environment that you installed the requirements to earlier.
+  Activate the python environment you installed the requirements to earlier.
 - ```bash
   source .venv/bin/activate
   ```